DTMOS-SIM/Optran/README.md

 ⚡️ Fun fact...

-- Didn't knew this project was doable until now.
+- Didn't know this project was doable until now.

 ## 🛠 Skills
 Python (No more no less, unless your software engineering skills are mind-blowingly 'powderful'.....)